jgoerzen/covid19db/README.md

 With these commands, you can verify these results for yourself.
 If you don't already have Rust installed, see the [Rust installation](https://www.rust-lang.org/tools/install) page.

+# The Rust library

+It is pretty skeletal at the moment, but you can [browse the docs](https://docs.rs/covid19db/latest/covid19db/).

 # Copyright

 Copyright (c) 2019-2020 John Goerzen